-- At the start of the academic semester, student clinicians receive their clinical assignments and begin preparing for their first session(s). - Clinical sessions begin (generally) in the 2nd week of the academic semester. - Within ~2 weeks, student clinicians draft the semester Master Plan for their client(s). - Student clinicians share the semester goals from the Master Plan with their client/their caregivers - At clinical midterm, supervisors meet with their student clinicians to review their clinical skills and progress.
-Student clinicians have the opportunity to provide anonymous feedback regarding their clinical supervisor(s). - ~2 weeks before the end of the clinical semester, student clinicians draft the Semester Summary report for their client(s). - Student clinicians have a conference with their client(s)/caregivers to review the Semester Summary report.
+- At the start of the academic semester, student clinicians receive their clinical assignments and begin preparing for their first session(s). - Clinical sessions begin (generally) in the 2nd week of the academic semester. - Within ~2 weeks, student clinicians draft the semester Plan of Care for their client(s). - Student clinicians share the semester goals from the Plan of Care with their client/their caregivers and document this in a SOAP note. - At clinical midterm, supervisors meet with their student clinicians to review their clinical skills and progress.
+Student clinicians have the opportunity to provide anonymous feedback regarding their clinical supervisor(s).
+Summer semester is the exception, due to the shortened length of the semester. - ~2 weeks before the end of the clinical semester, student clinicians draft the Semester Summary Progress Report for their client(s). - Student clinicians have a conference with their client(s)/caregivers to review the Semester Summary Progress Report.
 Student clinicians are encouraged to focus conferences on communicative behaviors.
 Recommendations should be approved by clinical supervisors and again, should focus on communication.
-Student clinicians should be mindful of professionalism and nonverbal communication behaviors during conferences.. - At the end of the semester, supervisors meet with their student clinicians to review their clinical skills and progress.
-Student clinicians have the opportunity to provide anonymous feedback regarding their clinical supervisor(s).
+Student clinicians should be mindful of professionalism and nonverbal communication behaviors during conferences. - At the end of the semester, supervisors meet with their student clinicians to review their clinical skills and progress.
+Student clinicians again have the opportunity to provide anonymous feedback regarding their clinical supervisor(s).